-3 "Family member" means any of the following: (1) a biological, adopted or foster child, stepchild, legal ward or a child to whom the employee stands in loco parentis; (2) a biological, adoptive or foster parent, stepparent or legal guardian of the employee or the employee's spouse or registered domestic partner or a person who stood in loco parentis when the employee was a minor child; (3) a spouse; (4) a registered domestic partner; (5) a grandparent; (6) a grandchild; or (7) a sibling.
+&lt;sup>3 "Family member" means any of the following: (1) a biological, adopted or foster child, stepchild, legal ward or a child to whom the employee stands in loco parentis; (2) a biological, adoptive or foster parent, stepparent or legal guardian of the employee or the employee's spouse or registered domestic partner or a person who stood in loco parentis when the employee was a minor child; (3) a spouse; (4) a registered domestic partner; (5) a grandparent; (6) a grandchild; or (7) a sibling.

-of the name and contact information of the designated Producer representative.

-- (g) Any Producer that has a sick leave policy, or paid leave or paid time off policy that permits the use of paid sick time, as of June 30, 2015, may continue such policy in lieu of the foregoing.
+- (a) above.
+Producer also shall notify the West Coast office of the IATSE of the name and contact information of the designated Producer representative. - (g) Any Producer that has a sick leave policy, or paid leave or paid time off policy that permits the use of paid sick time, as of June 30, 2015, may continue such policy in lieu of the foregoing.
 Nothing shall prevent a Producer from negotiating a sick leave policy with better terms and conditions.
 There shall be no discrimination or retaliation against any employee for exercising his or her right to use paid sick leave. - (h) Any dispute with respect to sick leave for employees covered under this Agreement shall be subject to the grievance and arbitration procedures provided herein.

 ARTICLE 13.
-Waiver of New York City Sick Time Act and Similar Laws
+Waiver of New York City Earned Safe and Sick Time Act and Similar Laws